 - Sculptra is a collagen stimulator made of poly-L-lactic acid, the same chemical that has been used for several years to make dissolvable stitches.
-When introduced into tissue, this filler provokes collagen proliferation that gradually corrects the signs of aging such as fine lines, wrinkles, and volume loss.
+When introduced into the tissue, this filler provokes collagen proliferation that gradually corrects the signs of aging such as fine lines, wrinkles, and volume loss.
 A short series of treatments may be needed to obtain optimal results that last up to two years.

 - Volbella is the Juvéderm hyaluronic acid product that has been developed specifically for lip augmentation.
 The small particle size and cohesive consistency of this gel-based filler make it ideal for long-lasting softness and fullness.
 Results can last up to one year.

 - Vollure/Volift, also in the Juvederm family, is a highly cross-linked hyaluronic acid filler that smooths lines and creases for up to 15 months.

 - Versa is a hyaluronic acid filler that is very “versatile” and is used on several parts of the face and body.

 Dermal fillers are long-lasting, renewing the skin for up to two years.
 However, they do degrade over time.
 Treatment may be repeated every few months to years to soften the signs of aging.

 Can Dermal Fillers Be Dissolved If I Don’t Like the Results?

 If you receive filler treatment with a hyaluronic acid product, such as Juvéderm, Restylane, or Belotero, you may have some or all of your filler dissolved if you are not completely satisfied with your results.
 Treatment to dissolve hyaluronic acid dermal fillers involves injections of an enzyme called hyaluronidase.